 Poland 7 days

-7 day Poland Jewish Tours to Warsaw and Krakow
+7-day Poland Jewish Tours to Warsaw and Krakow

-A Taste of Polish-Jewish Heritage
+Traces of Polish-Jewish Heritage

 Our tour features visits to sites of Jewish heritage, offering unique encounters with 1,000 years of Polish Jewish history as well as a celebration of the revival of Jewish life today.
 The itinerary is infused with unique insights and perspectives into the country’s deeply-rooted Jewish soul.
 Visit Warsaw (with its world-class Museum of the History of Polish Jews, POLIN), experience the bustling Jewish life in Krakow, and pay respects at Treblinka, Łopuchowo Forest, Mila 18 and Auschwitz-Birkenau.
 This tour opens the door to a millennium of Jewish history – a legacy that continues until today.